“Experiences from ‘The Flow’ (2): Coincidence or Synchronicity: FROM RELAPSE TO MIRACLES…”

 In fact, I suspect that the money I gave her that was earmarked for her mother was never sent.

 In short, no more bad surprises.

 Yes, life was now smooth, relaxed, and easy.
-Although I sometimes missed the good things from the past relationship, I realized that the tender or happy moments were too few and far between to justify the huge cost in stress, health, money, and emotions.
+Although I sometimes missed the good things from the past relationship, I realized that the tender or happy moments were too few and far between to justify the huge cost in stress, health, money,

 I vowed to, when ready, get into a more win/win vs. lose/win relationship.